folk-lab/qdotweb_rpi/README.md

 # qdotweb_rpi

 A flask wrapper for gathering data from devices/sensors connected to a Raspberry Pi over a network.
-An example is already installed for reading from a pressure or temperature sensor (connected to Pi) over a network.
+An example is already installed for reading from a pressure or temperature sensor (connected to Pi) over a network in the Sensors branch.

 Setup:

-- Install package on raspberry pi (still need to make package)
-- Install device on raspberry pi
+- Install device(s) on raspberry pi
-- Edit device.py and add method to get data from device
+- Edit device.py and add methods(s) to get data from installed device(s)

 Use:

-- Run qdotweb_rpi from raspberry pi
-- From user machine, import requests in pyhton script
-- To view available devices: http://localhost:5000
-- To request data:

-    - r = requests.post('http://localhost:5000/read', data={'device':'DEVICE_NAME', 'command':'PARAM_SENT_TO_READ_FUNCTION'})
-        - Replace local host with the host of the address of the rpi on the network.

-    - jr = r.json()

-    - print(jr)
+- For example look at Sensor Branch

+TODO:

+- Add devices request to return a list of devices setup on the server
+- Ass a secure Login form for the web application